AlexP007/replacePlaceholder/README.md

 # replacePlaceholder
 function for replace placeholders

-Could be usefuul for prepairing mail templates and app views
+Could be useful for prepairing mail templates and app views